Kolelab/Fluorescence-Microscopy-Tools/README.md

 Project | Description
 ------------ | -------------
-TEAMSTER | Code for Micromanager and Arduino to perform switching of light sources and overlay two imaging channels in Micromanager.
+TEAMSTER | Code for Micromanager and Arduino to perform switching of light sources and overlay of two imaging channels in Micromanager.
 Building instructions and circuit diagrams are provided.
 Popsar | PropellerIDE code for high-speed dual imaging or simultaneous photo-activation and imaging (dual-channel).
-Circuit diagram and building instructions for Popsar are also provided
+Circuit diagram and building instructions for Popsar are provided.
-SLIDER | Arduino code for digital control of LED intensities, building instructions, circuit diagrams and stl files for a 3D printable enclosure.
+SLIDER | Arduino code for digital control of LED intensities, building instructions, circuit diagrams and stl files for a 3D printable enclosure are provided.

 Some of the underlying principal concepts about hardware triggering are discussed and explained here: